J.Miro : ” I try to apply colors like words that shape poems, like notes that shape music.”

 each line has its own language

 I’ve learned that the texture is very important.
 Thick medium of colour is better next to the thin .
-This is kinaesthetically appealing to me and somehow relates to the way I distinguish the surface.
+This is kinaesthetically appealing and somehow relates to the way we distinguish the surface.

 Orange goes better with the subtle blue, and green is more beautiful with the red and yellow.